FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/schema_plugins.md

     The `sub_section` argument of `SubSection` specifies that this new section under `Simulation()` is of type `Program()` and will thus inherit all of its attributes.

-    Now we can use this new class within our parser to store the hdf generator information:
+    Now we can use this new section within our parser to store the hdf generator information:

     ```python
     from nomad_simulations.schema_packages.general import Program